PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 12:34:10
+Last updated: 2024-04-02 12:36:14
-Random Quote: Happiness often sneaks in through a door you didn't know you left open. - John Barrymore
+Random Quote: Patience is the companion of wisdom. - Augustine of Hippo